 If you are trying your best and still not getting enough quality time to get your work finished in time, do not hesitate to hire or ask someone to help with the housework.
 There is no shame in asking for help so that you can bring your life on track.

 If someone can look after a crying fussy baby while you attentively finish your work, there is nothing better.
 It will help you perform your work duties without any compromises so that you can be with your family after work.
+To get more ideas on how to spend quality time with your baby, here are some of the best activities for bonding with your baby.

 Flexibility is the Key – Give Yourself a Break